Mercedes-Benz Arena (Shanghai): Sports

 On 21 September 2017, an NHL pre-season game was held in the stadium, with the Vancouver Canucks losing 5–2 to the Los Angeles Kings.
 The game saw a crowd of 10,088 gather to watch the NHL's first-ever game played in China.

 Entertainment

 The Mercedes-Benz Arena held the annual Victoria's Secret Fashion Show in November 2017.

 Esports

 The arena also played host to some of the most prestigious esports events such as DOTA 2's Shanghai Major in 2016, The International 2019, and the 2023 LPL Spring Finals.
-It also hosted four matches, including the grand final, of the 2024 Valorant Champions Tour: Shanghai Masters, and both the quarterfinals and semifinals of the 2025 League of Legends World Championship.
+It also hosted four matches, including the grand final, of the 2024 VALORANT Masters Shanghai, and both the quarterfinals and semifinals of the 2025 League of Legends World Championship.
+It will also host the final phase of the 2026 VALORANT Champions Shanghai, in October.